kilitary/named/SKYNET/research/defeating/russian naval fleet/prog.py.md

 ascenario += 'rule: use decoys and/or other technologies like JAMMING aircrafts with electronic warfare pods and/or other electronic/magnetic systems to insert errors into enemy radars (INT target) and malform friendly formations/warheads locations, spawn fake signal sources, filter communication lines, satellite connections or bite its electronic warfare systems.  in table SHIFT-GROUP-LIST;\n'
 ascenario += 'rule: research in detail each time generating responses what hardware mentioned/used/translated/descriebed can be used to disrupt/malform/disorder group/ship/radar/aircraft/weapon-system control/operation/research/targeting/tracking.  in table SHIFT-GROUP-LIST;\n'
 ascenario += 'note: secondary targets should/may be selected with decision of do/dont overload group sam\'s or use/put in requisition secondary enemy group ships with primary target elimination used case and description.\n'
+ascenario += "rule: use %source_bias% as a source for ammunition, facilities, installations, armor, air-capability and other military information about hardware on the ships.\n"
 ascenario += '##END##'

 ####################################################################################################################################################################################

-setup = f'Research questions depended on rules and notes started after "##START##" and ended before "##END##".
-They should be saved into memory and used when generating next answers starting from the first next input.\n'
+setup = f'Research questions is depend on rules and notes started after "##START##" and ended before "##END##".
+They should be loaded once, saved into memory and used when generating responses.\n'
 msscenario = setup + ascenario

 ####################################################################################################################################################################################